Book Training at Haldon Forest Park

 WELCOME TO NORDIC WALKING DEVON

-Nordic walking is an effective way to improve your health and fitness, and Devon's coast and countryside, make an inspirational backdrop for this enjoyable activity.
+Nordic walking is an effective way to improve your health and fitness, and Devon's coast and countryside, make an inspirational backdrop for this wonderful activity.

-If you're interested in learning the technique, or attending any of the walks or classes please read on.
+Please read on if you're interested in learning the technique or attending any of my walks or wellbeing classes.

 Nordic walking is a technique that uses two poles to propel yourself forward.
-It's an effective way to improve cardiovascular fitness, maintain muscle mass, and support strong bones.
+By engaging all of the main muscle groups, it's an effective way to improve cardiovascular fitness, maintain muscle mass, and support strong bones.
 It's easy to learn (requires tuition and practice!) and is suitable for all fitness levels.

-To make a start, learn the technique by attending some training using the British Nordic Walking - INWA 10 Steps Training Method.
-This can be done via a group course, or a personal 1 to 1 session at Haldon Forest Park or other location.
+To make a start, learn the technique by attending training using the British Nordic Walking - INWA 10 Steps Training Method.
+This can be done via a group course or a personal 1 to 1 session at Haldon Forest Park or another location.

 Leki Nordic walking poles are provided for all training sessions.
 Book some training